 Our revenues and expenses are denominated in the NIS, dollars and Euros.
 Due to the different proportions of currencies our revenues and expenses are denominated in, fluctuations in rates of exchange between NIS and other currencies may affect our operating results and financial condition.
-In addition, the NIS value of our dollar or Euro denominated revenues are negatively impacted by the depreciation of the dollar and the Euro against the NIS.
-The average exchange rate for the NIS against the dollar was 1.3% lower in 2014 than 2013 and the average exchange rate for the NIS against the Euro was 1.1% lower in 2014 than 2013, and in total, these changes had a negative impact on our operating results in 2014.
-The average exchange rate for the NIS against the Euro was 3.2% lower in 20123than 2012, and in total, these changes had a negative impact on our operating results in 2013.
+For example, the NIS value of our dollar or Euro denominated revenues are negatively impacted by the depreciation of the dollar and the Euro against the

+NIS.
+The average exchange rate for the NIS against the dollar was 8.6% higher in 2015 than 2014 and the average exchange rate for the NIS against the Euro was 9.2% lower in 2015 than 2014, and in total, these changes had a positive impact on our operating results in 2015.
+The average exchange rate for the NIS against the dollar was 0.9% lower in 2014 than 2013 and the average exchange rate for the NIS against the Euro was 1.1% lower in 2014 than 2013, and in total, these changes had a negative impact on our operating results in 2014.